Introduction to Thermal Metal Spraying

 Applicator Trade Tests

-This test is usually conducted at the start of every shift and should be carried out with the same abrasive and application equipment that will be used on the contract.
+This test is typically conducted at the beginning of every shift and should be performed using the same abrasive and application equipment that will be used on the contract.

 There are typically three performance grades: